A dispute about splitting a $1,400 stimulus check led to the fatal shooting of four people, family says

 It wasn’t the first time Halfacre had a run-in with law enforcement.
 He was arrested in 2017 for allegedly shooting a man five times, according to WISH.
 Halfacre pleaded guilty to a lesser charge of pointing a firearm.

 Moore was released from the hospital on Monday, family members told local media.
-The family has set up a GoFundMe to help with expenses for the four funerals.
+The family has set up a GoFundMe page to help with expenses for the four funerals.

 “I can’t even put in to words how hurt our family is,” family member Jamell Lewis wrote.
 “You never feel like this can happen to you.”